boyum/does-pr-have-label/README.md

 # Does PR has the label?

 Do you want to know if a PR has a particular label?
-You can use this action to easily chech that, and use the output as you need:
+You can use this action to easily check that, and use the output as you need:

 Example: